 We’ll cover both how to shield surf and how to exploit the mechanic.

-There are some important things to note about shield surfing:
+Speaking of numerical lists, here are some important things to note about shield surfing:

-Here’s where we get into the juicy stuff.
+Let’s dive into the juicy stuff.

 If you’re anything like me, you like to hoard your sparkly inventory items.
 You probably don’t want to go breaking your shields all willy-nilly, do you?